Sequential water wave reconstruction in VOF-based numerical wave tanks with the EnKF approach

 \section{Observation Operator}

 In this study, different representations of the free surface are employed, associated with different observation operators.
-Moreover, for the reconstruction of plunging waves, the observations need to effectively capture the nonlinear variations of the wave profile, making discrete wave elevations no longer suitable.
-Instead, the free surface distribution within a rectangular observation window is used as the observational data.
-Consequently, the observation operator for the plunging wave case is defined differently, and the details are provided in this section.

 First, we derive the observation operators corresponding to the different free surface representations when adopting free surface elevations as observations.
-The forecast state vector for ensemble member $n$ is represented as Eq \eqref{eq:forecast state} where $\boldsymbol{a}_{\chi}^{(n),f}\in\mathbb{R}^{r_{\chi}}$ is the truncated modal coefficient vector for the interface related field (VOF or level-set), or is represented as Eq~\eqref{eq:curve state}(curve representation).
-When adopting Eq~\eqref{eq:forecast state}, the modal-to-physical reconstructions are
+The mode eigenvalue of the phase field for ensemble member $n$ is represented as $a^{(n), f}$.
+The modal-to-physical reconstructions are